alacritty/alacritty/README.md

 `$HOME/.config/alacritty/alacritty.yml`.

 Many configuration options will take effect immediately upon saving changes to the config file.
-The only exception is the `font` and `dimensions` sections which requires Alacritty to be restarted.
-For further explanation of the config file, please consult the comments in the default config file.
+For more information about the config file structure, refer to the default config file.

 ### Windows